heksaani/InnuendoCliCpouta/README.md

    # Check the folder with important files for saving. this folder is created once job is successfully finished.
    cd Final_results
    ```
+ **Note**: The field descriptions for metadata in the metadata file are case-sensitive and are predefined.
+Please refer to this [page](https://github.com/yetulaxman/InnuendoCliCpouta/tree/main/MetadataVocab) for more details
  - ### **Examining your reports**
     Reports are generated once your submitted job is successfully run.
 Under your own job directory (/mnt/thl_data/$USER/jobs/ or /mnt/rv_data/$USER/jobs),
     you can see the actual analysis results split into **results** and **reports** folders.
 The reports folder also contains the following summery files: